panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 When `controller.abort()` is called inside the button click event handler, the controller cancels the request.

-Note that when a fetch request is canceled, the promise returned by `fetch()` is rejected with an abort error.
+When a fetch request is canceled, the promise returned by `fetch()` is rejected with an abort error.

 ## 5. Parallel fetch requests

 To perform parallel fetch requests use the `Promise.all()` helper function.

-For example, let's start 2 parallel requests to fetch movies and categories:
+Let's start 2 parallel requests to fetch movies and categories:

 ```javascript{2-5}
 async function fetchMoviesAndCategories() {